COVID digest: Volcano-hit Tonga in lockdown as infections detected | DW | 02.02.2022

 Prime Minister Siaosi Sovaleni announced the lockdown, confirming that the two men who tested positive this week in the capital Nuku'alofa were in isolation.

 "The most important issue at the moment is to slow down and stop those who have been affected," he said.
-"That's the reason for our national lockdown... no boat will be allowed to go from one island to another, no more [domestic] aeroplane flights."
+"That's the reason for our national lockdown [...] no boat will be allowed to go from one island to another, no more [domestic] airplane flights."
 The measures would be reviewed every 48 hours, the prime minister said.

 The devastating blast from the Hunga Tonga-Hunga Ha'apai volcano created what the Tongan government described as an "unprecedented disaster."